Ladbrokes enters Australia with online bookmaker deal

 Launched in February 2012, Bookmaker.com.au achieved about A$400 million in stakes for the year to 30 June 2013, Ladbrokes said.

 Chief Executive Richard Glynn said the move was in line with the company’s strategy to extend its geographic reach to key regulated markets.
-UK retail accounts for 71 percent of Ladbrokes group revenue compared to 43 percent for its rival William Hill.
+UK retail accounts for 71 percent of Ladbrokes group revenue compared to 43 percent for its rival William Hill (WMH.L).